The Red Strings Club

-The Red Strings Club is a cyberpunk adventure game developed by Deconstructeam and published by Devolver Digital.
+The Red Strings Club is an adventure game developed by Deconstructeam and published by Devolver Digital.
+It was originally released on Windows, macOS and Linux in January 2018, with a Nintendo Switch version released in March 2019.

 Gameplay and plot

 The Red Strings Club is an adventure game set in a cyberpunk world.
 In this world, devices implanted in humans have become commonplace as a way to alter one's physical features and mental functions; a corporation called Supercontinent Ltd., led by a mysterious CEO, is at the forefront of this human implant industry.
 The game itself centers around three main (playable) characters: Brandeis, an enhanced human and "freelance hacker"; Donovan, an implantless human and owner of The Red Strings Club; and Akara-184, an android formerly owned by Supercontinent to administer implant surgery to customers and who possesses advanced empathy capabilities.
 Donovan, Brandeis, and Akara-184 are working together to stop Supercontinent from releasing a system known as Social Psyche Welfare, which alters the minds of all implanted humans in order to eliminate emotions such as anger and depression; Donovan's interactions with Akara-184 and employees of Supercontinent encourages the player to consider the role of and extent to which technology should alter one's humanity.

 The Red Strings Club utilizes several different styles of gameplay throughout with each of its playable characters.
 The bulk of the game involves Donovan mixing different types of drinks in order to bring out certain emotions in his bar's patrons, which allows him to probe them for information; however, some emotional states are more volatile than others, running the risk of cutting the conversation short and missing out on certain intelligence that could have been collected.
 At the end of each encounter, Akara-184 will test Donovan on each character's motivations and feelings; if he guesses most of the questions correctly, he receives an item that can enhance his drinks (and, in one instance, gains access to a new character).